-Your miter saw has special pre-set miter detent points at $31.6^{\circ}$ left and right for cutting crown molding at the proper angle.
-There is also a mark on the bevel scale at $33.9^{\circ}$ .
+Your mitre saw has special preset mitre detent points at 31.6° left and right for cutting crown molding at the proper angle.
+There is also a mark on the bevel scale at 33.9°.

 The Bevel Setting/Type of Cut chart gives the proper settings for cutting crown molding.
-(The numbers for the miter and bevel settings are very precise and are not easy to accurately set on your saw.)
-Since most rooms do not have angles of precisely 90°, you will have to fine tune your settings anyway.
+(The numbers for the mitre and bevel settings are very precise and are not easy to accurately set on your saw.)
+Since most rooms do not have angles of precisely 90°, you will have to fine-tune your settings anyway.